mortenson/pg-autojoin/README.md

 - Limit the proxy server's egress so that it can only hit the destination PostgreSQL host
 - Only connect to the proxy with read only users
+- Enable TLS by setting `PG_AUTOJOIN_CERTFILE` and `PG_AUTOJOIN_KEYFILE`
-- Consider running the proxy with the `--onlyjoin` flag, which will only let it respond to queries that include `AUTOJOIN` and does not execute the final query
+- Consider running the proxy with the `--onlyjoin` flag, which will only let it respond to queries that include `AUTOJOIN` and does not execute the final query.
+Probably good for performance at the cost of magic.